Last updated on .

 Turkey offered to sell the Yavuz to West Germany as a museum ship, but the offer was declined and the ship was sold for scrap in 1973.
 The Yavuz was the last surviving ship built by the Imperial German Navy and the longest-serving dreadnought-type ship in any navy.

-Map Including the Istanbul Naval Museum
+Map with the Istanbul Naval Museum

 Author